 Conforming to the standards is not what we want.
 Fashion, beauty, learning, lifestyle standards and all the ideas of the majority, are not for us.
 There’s a lot of appearance in that, but there’s no value.

-Being different offers its own sense of beauty.
+Consider being different offers its own sense of beauty.
 A rare object, just like a rare person is valuable because it’s scarce, uncommon.
 And it doesn’t need to be like the other ones.
 Standardization is not what we are looking for.
 Little treasures, that’s what we want.

 As our beloved Virginia Woolf has pointed out: